doucoureb/berea-college-csc-226.github.io/index.md

     - Program two robots to make PBJ sandwiches and debrief about programming them.
   - **After class (before Friday's class)**:
     - Submit [A00: Getting Started](https://docs.google.com/document/d/13bjnuAz75sbNLxt7T8mCrbus-iWpWOmd1KNC3WyQeMw/edit?usp=sharing).
 Note that you will be submitting a link.
 Most of this assignment must be completed before Friday's class.
 For the visit to the evening lab, you have a week.
 This assignment includes:
     - Read the [CSC 226 Course syllabus](https://docs.google.com/document/d/11M_Z3Veq3Gt_N0JWY7OCuik-kO2NvdeLxc3sU_aOFZM/edit?usp=sharing), and reading [Chapter 1 : Introduction](https://runestone.academy/runestone/assignments/doAssignment?assignment_id=70793) in [How to Think like a Computer Scientist](https://runestone.academy/runestone/assignments/doAssignment?assignment_id=70803) in preparation for a reading quiz next time.
 Be sure you are logged in to the book when reading, and do all activities to get credit!
-On Friday, we will have a quix on both of these readings.
+On Friday, we will have a quiz on both of these readings.

 ---
 ###### Copyright © 2021 | Licensed under a Creative Commons Attribution-Share Alike 3.0 United States License